 |Kazimir Malevich (1879, Kiev - 1935 Leningrad, now St Petersburg).
 Source: RIA Novosti|

-To begin with, “The Black Square” is not a square.
+To begin with, “The Black Square”is not a square.
 None of its sides are parallel to the frame.
 Besides, it is made of mixed colors, none of which is black.
-If you look closer, you will see that the paint has cracked over time, creating an intricate network of line which some assert represents a running buffalo.
+If you look closer, you will see that the paint has cracked over time, creating an intricate network of

 One urban myth has it that “The Black Square” came to be by accident: a major futuristic exhibition was fast approaching at which Malevich and his fellow artists had a huge hall reserved for their works.